thomasjakkel/exercises/javascript-refactoring/README.md

   This transpiles the ts code into js in a `/dist` folder

+- Run unit tests:

+  `yarn test`

+- Run test with coverage report:

+  `yarn test-coverage`

+  Test reports will be stored in `/coverage` folder

 ## Notes for Refactoring

 1. Initalize new node project and add typescript.
 Used es modules instead of commonjs